davidchenlee/MESOscope/README.md

   - Try to increase the FIFO depth (I tried already.
 131071 elements is the max for USB-7856R)
   - Cascade FIFOs.
 I could compile an additional internal FIFO with 65545 elements, 64 bits
 - I detected that, when the FPGA resets at the end of the code, the shutter #2 switches.
 I see a small voltage on the scope, like ~50mV that seems to be enough to trigger the shutter
-- The 'FIFO OUT' subvi has a feedback node that I could possibly get rid off because in the 'photon count' subvi the reset is placed after the counter.
+- The 'FIFO OUT' subvi has a feedback node that I could possibly get rid of because in the 'photon count' subvi the reset is placed after the counter.
 Try placing it BEFORE the counter.